 1. General

-The conformity requirements shall be considered satisfied from a photometric, geometrical, visual and electrical standpoint if the specified tolerances for production filament light sources in the relevant data sheet of Annex 1 and the relevant data sheet for the caps are met.
+The conformity requirements shall be considered satisfied from a photometric, geometrical, visual and electrical standpoint if the specified tolerances for production light sources in the relevant data sheet of Annex 1 and the relevant data sheet for the caps are met.

-2. The conformity of mass-produced filament light sources shall not be contested if the results are in agreement with Annex 9 to this Regulation.
+2. The conformity of mass-produced light sources shall not be contested if the results are in agreement with Annex 10 to this Regulation.

-3. Conformity shall be contested and the manufacturer requested to make the production meet the requirements if the results are not in agreement with Annex 9 to this Regulation.
+3. Conformity shall be contested and the manufacturer requested to make the production meet the requirements if the results are not in agreement with Annex 10 to this Regulation.

-4. If paragraph 3 of this annex is applied, a further sample of 250 filament light sources, selected at random from a recent production run, shall be taken within two months.
+4. If paragraph 3 of this annex is applied, a further sample of 250 light sources, selected at random from a recent production run, shall be taken within two months.

-Annex 9
+Annex 10